TotoroSan/xmljson_fork/README.rst

 ===============================
 xmljson - Fork for MINiML-Documents.
 ===============================
-Small changes to conventions, namespace support for XML-to-JSON-mappings, and schema checking for datatypes have been added as well as a optional MINiML-Datacleaning in the transformation process.
+Small changes to conventions, namespace support for XML-to-JSON-mappings, schema checking for datatype mapping and optional MINiML-Datacleaning in the transformation process have been added.
 -------------------------------

 .. image:: https://img.shields.io/travis/sanand0/xmljson.svg